Should I Become an Animal Behaviorist?

 Animal behaviorists may focus on companion and domestic animals, such as dogs and horses, or they may concentrate their studies on animals in the wild.
 Behavior topics can include what causes certain behaviors, why the animal exhibits that behavior and how the particular behavior influences the behavior of other animals.

-Some animal behaviorists are self-employed, while others can work in animal care, academic or related settings, like a zoo.
+Some animal behaviorists are self-employed, while others can work in animal care, academia or related settings, like a zoo.
 Animal behaviorists who work in the field to observe animals in their natural habitats may be subject to harsh physical conditions and isolation.
-Those who work closely with animals can risk illness or injury, because distressed animals can bite, scratch, kick or show other signs of aggression.
-Depending on their employment setting and job responsibilities, veterinarians who work as animal behaviorists could work evening, weekend, holiday or on-call hours to provide healthcare to animals.
+Those who work closely with animals can risk illness or injury.

 |Experience||At least five years of experience to become a Certified Applied Animal Behaviorist|

 |Key Skills||Observational, critical-thinking, problem-solving, communication, interpersonal and outdoor skills, emotional and physical stability, patience|

 |Salary||$72,590 per year (2014 average salary for all animal scientists)|